tanloong/interlaced.nvim/README.md

     },
 })
 ```

 ## Commands

 - `SplitEnglishSentences` and `SplitChineseSentences`: These commands are used for sentence segmentation in a **monologue** buffer.
 It is important to note that they may not handle all cases perfectly, as they rely on simple regex patterns to identify sentence boundaries.
-For more accurate splitting, it is recommended to use a n NLP tool.
+For more accurate splitting, it is recommended to use an NLP tool.
 However, if you don't have an NLP tool at hand or if you just want a quick and not-that-accurate splitting, these commands can be helpful.

 - `MapInterlaced` and `UnmapInterlaced`: `MapInterlaced` sets keybindings for text manipulations; `UnmapInterlaced` restores them to their previous mapping.